 Social Accountability Policy, Ministry of Social Justice and Empowerment

-SAFAR is working with civil society organizations such as Centre for Advocacy and Research (CFAR), National Campaign for Dalit Human Rights (NCDHR), National Institute for Rural Development and Panchayati Raj (NIRDPR) to develop a Social Accountability Policy and scheme specific guidelines for the Ministry of Social Justice and Empowerment, Government of India.
+SAFAR is working with civil society organizations such as Centre for Advocacy and Research (CFAR), National Campaign for Dalit Human Rights (NCDHR), National Institute for Rural Development and Panchayati Raj (NIRDPR) to develop a Social Accountability Policy and scheme specific guidelines on Social Accountability for the Ministry of Social Justice and Empowerment (MoSJ&E), Government of India.
 We are working with the MoSJ&E to institutionalize social audits in programmes run by the Ministry for care of elderly, SC children and drug addicted victims needing assistance with recovery; Scholarship Assistance to SC and OBC students; PM-AJAY Scheme (new scheme of MoSJ for holistic development of 3500 SC dominated villages allocated with a financial allocation of Rs 1800 cr); and Scheme for Free Coaching.
 SAFAR is a member of a Social Audit Advisory Body constituted to advise and support the MoSJ for the purpose.

-SAFAR is supporting campaigns such as Soochna Evum Rozgar Adhikar Abhiyan (SR Abhiyan) and Mazdoor Kisan Shakti Sangathan (MKSS) in Rajasthan to advocate for a Social Accountability Bill.
+SAFAR is working with campaigns such as Soochna Evum Rozgar Adhikar Abhiyan (SR Abhiyan) and Mazdoor Kisan Shakti Sangathan (MKSS) in Rajasthan to advocate for a Social Accountability Bill.
 The Bill provides a legal framework for information disclosure, grievances redress, the right to hearing, an independent appellate mechanism for grievance redress, information and facilitation centres and social audits.
-This bill builds on a 2011 version called the ‘Right of Citizens for Time Bound Delivery of Goods and Services and redressal of their grievances Bill” which was discussed in the Lok Sabha and endorsed by the Parliamentary Standing Committee in 2011.
+This bill builds on the ”Right of Citizens for Time Bound Delivery of Goods and Services and redressal of their grievances Bill” which was discussed in the Lok Sabha and endorsed by the Parliamentary Standing Committee in 2011.
 SAFAR has been involved with developing briefing notes and discussion papers that provide evidence for why such a law will increase the effectiveness of welfare provisioning.
-SAFAR also assisted members of a Committee constituted by Government of Rajasthan to prepare a draft Public Accountability Bill.
+SAFAR is also assisting members of a Committee constituted by Government of Rajasthan to prepare a draft Public Accountability Bill.

-SAFAR is now involved with the follow up on similar legislation being passed in Kerala and Karnataka, based on public commitments made by the State Governments.
+SAFAR is also involved with the follow up on similar legislations being passed in Kerala and Karnataka, based on public commitments made by the State Governments.

 Social Audit Rules, Meghalaya

 After conducting pilot social audits in Meghalaya in collaboration with the State Government and civil society organizations, SAFAR worked with the Government of Meghalaya to draft rules for the scaling up of social audits across the state, under the Meghalaya Community Participation and Public Services Social Audit Act, 2017.
 These rules have now been notified and guide the implementation of social audits in the state.

 After conducting pilot social audits of the Building and other Construction Workers Act in Delhi and Rajasthan, SAFAR with the National Campaign Committee for Central Legislation on Construction Labour (NCC-CL) provided detailed suggestions to the Central Government.
-Based on these suggestions, the Ministry of Labour and Employment has issued new instructions to all State Governments on conducting social audits of BoCW.
+Based on these suggestions, the Ministry of Labour and Employment, Government of India has issued instructions to all State Governments on conducting social audits of BoCW.
 SAFAR continues to advocate for the implementation of these orders.

 Transparency and Accountability Protocol for Jan Soochna Portal, Rajasthan